gymrek-lab/TRTools/PUBLISHING.rst

 .. code-block:: bash

-  # This will only need to be run occasionally, other times it will fail because the temporary miniconda installation it creates already exists, that's okay
+  # This will only need to be run occasionally.
+Other times it will fail because it has already created a temporary miniconda installation in this location.
+That's okay
   ./bootstrap.py /tmp/miniconda

   source ~/.config/bioconda/activate